kakulukia/django-secrets/README.rst

 and hot load the new secrets, so I had move the secrets module into the my_secrets package to not have two modules named secrets.
 Python obviously cant handle that.
 Lesson learned after about 40 Travis builds. :(

+django-secrets is working under Django 1.5+ and Python 2.7, 3.5 and 3.6

 Installation
 ------------